-The Northern and Remote (NR) Collaboration provides an opportunity for decision makers, leaders, policy makers and practitioners to build leadership and improvement capacity by networking, comparing innovative solutions and sharing success stories.
+The Canadian Northern and Remote Health Network provides an opportunity for decision makers, leaders, policy makers and practitioners to build leadership and improvement capacity by networking, comparing innovative solutions and sharing success stories.
 Healthcare service providers working in northern and remote areas of Canada face unique challenges with developing, implementing and evaluating effective and sustainable solutions in these regions.
-The collaboration aims to improve the health status of people living in northern and remote regions of Canada.
-This collaboration was until recently called the Northern, Rural or Remote (NRoR) Collaboration.
+The network aims to improve the health status of people living in northern and remote regions of Canada.

 On May 11-14, 2016 the Canadian Foundation for Healthcare Improvement (CFHI) held its third Northern and Remote Roundtable in Saskatoon, Saskatchewan.
 The roundtable followed a unique one-day Indigenous Cultural Competence Course delivered by CFHI, and concluded with a site visit to the All Nations Healing Hospital in Fort Qu’Appelle on Treaty 4.

 Approximately 50 participants attended the roundtable, representing 25 organizations and 10 provinces and territories across Canada’s northern and remote regions.
-The goal of the event was to further the Northern and Remote Collaboration’s sharing of wise practices that support healthcare delivery improvements in northern and remote Canada.
+The goal of the event was to further the Canadian Northern and Remote Health Network’s sharing of wise practices that support healthcare delivery improvements in northern and remote Canada.

 The four objectives of the roundtable were to:

-- Celebrate collaboration partner successes over the past year, and provide opportunities to share wise practices in leadership and change management;
+- Celebrate network partner successes over the past year, and provide opportunities to share wise practices in leadership and change management;

 - Discuss and build consensus on joint action to advance cultural competency, safety and humility on organizational and system levels;